 It is important to note that WSAB are not part of Worcestershire County Council (WCC).
 Whilst WCC are one of WSAB's statutory partners, along with the Clinical Commissioning Groups and West Mercia Police, WCC are included in the list of partners that the Board seeks assurance from.

 What we do

 We work at a strategic level to monitor the effectiveness of the safeguarding work carried out by all of our partner members and partner agencies.
-We also seek to promote a culture within the County that recognises the values and principles contained in ‘Making Safeguarding Personal’.

 How we do it

 The Worcestershire Safeguarding Adults Board provides a forum for agreeing strategic objectives in relation to: